glennkmitchell/architecture-center/docs/microservices/domain-analysis.md

-# Apply Domain Driven Design
+# Apply domain driven design

 When designing microservices, one of the biggest challenges in define the exact boundaries of the individual services.
 The general rule is that a service should do "one thing" &mdash; but putting that rule into practice requires careful thought.